zerosenseofcoding/Particles-iOS/README.md

 # Particles - Hand-Tracked 3D Particle Simulation
-A native macOS application built with SwiftUI, SceneKit, and Vision Framework that renders a 3D interactive particle system.
+A native iOS application built with SwiftUI, SceneKit, and Vision Framework that renders a 3D interactive particle system.
 Users can control the simulation using hand gestures captured via the webcam—pinch to zoom (scale) and grab to rotate.

 ## 🎥 Features
 - **Real-time Hand Tracking**: Uses Apple's Vision framework to detect hand landmarks (index finger and thumb) from the webcam feed.